mhered/mhered-test-pkg/README.md

 $ git push
 ```

-Note: behavior is a bit strange. if some test fails, you need to add modified files and repeat the git commit - which is fine - but then if the file was open it seems to revert to an older version?
+Note: If some test fails, you need to add again the modified files and repeat the git commit - which is fine.
+But there is a strange behavior if the file was open: it seems to revert to an older version?

 ### Add a license

-[Add a license from github](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) then pull changes to local.
+[Add a license from the github repo](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) then pull changes to local.

 This will add [LICENSE.md](./LICENSE.md)

 ### Upload the stub package to TestPyPI

-Declare the test repository https://test.pypi.org in Poetry and name it  `testpypi`:
+Declare the test repository https://test.pypi.org in `poetry` and name it  `testpypi`:

 ```bash
 $ poetry config repositories.testpypi https://test.pypi.org/legacy/
 ```

-[Create an account on TestPyPI](https://test.pypi.org/account/register/), go to Account Settings to get an API token and then configure Poetry to use it:
+[Create an account on TestPyPI](https://test.pypi.org/account/register/), go to Account Settings to get an API token and then configure `poetry` to use it:

 ```bash
 $ poetry config http-basic.testpypi __token__ pypi-YOUR-TESTPYPI-API-TOKEN
 ```

-Note: Be careful not to expose your API token, e.g. if you write it to a file use .gitignore so as not to commit and publish it publicly!
+Note: Be careful not to expose your API token, e.g. I wrote it to a `secrets.md` file then used `.gitignore` so as not to commit and publish it publicly.

 Build and upload the package: